lachlanhurst/balance-robot-mujoco-rl/README.md

 Code for creating a trained policy that can be used by a two wheeled self balancing robot.
 This includes the following steps;
 - Training a policy using reinforcement learning (Stable Baselines3 / PyTorch) in several simulation environments (MuJoCo)
 - Testing the policy within the simulation environments
-- Quantization of the trained model from float32 to int8 so the policy can be run on microcontrollers using TensorFlow Lite (TFLite/LiteRT)
+- Quantization of the trained policy from float32 to int8 so the policy can be run on microcontrollers using TensorFlow Lite (TFLite/LiteRT)

 ![MuJoCo simulation](./docs/mujoco_rl_robot.gif) ![Real robot](./docs/real_robot.gif)

 # Setup

 Create and activate the conda environment.
-This will install dependencies needed for training, testing, and converting the model.
+This will install dependencies needed for training, testing, and converting the policy.

     conda env create -f conda-environment.yaml
     conda activate robot-mujoco-rl